Welcome to Clawback Family Funds LLC

 The U.S. Supreme Court's Tyler v.
 Hennepin County ruling clarified that homeowners have a constitutional right to claim surplus proceeds — not just in Florida, but nationwide.
 This landmark decision has opened the door for surplus recovery efforts in many other states.

-If your property was sold in another state, we will:
+If your property was sold, or your funds are deposited in another state, we will:

 Research and confirm whether surplus funds are available